South Carolina Teacher Salary

 Salary numbers are important information, but you may also be wondering how teacher salaries compare to other professions.

-Compare average salaries and work days across the state (8):
+Compare average salaries in other highly skilled professions across the state (8):

 Benefits for Teachers